Planar Tur\'an Number of Double Stars: Planar Tur an number of S2,2

-Now let $G$ be a $7$-vertex $S_{2,2}$-free planar graph.
-We assume that $G$ contains no vertex of degree at most $2$.
-Otherwise, we are done by induction.
+Now let $G$ be an $S_{2,2}$-free planar graph on $7$ vertices.
+If $G$ contains a vertex of degree at most $2$, we are done by induction.
 Moreover, there is no vertex of degree at least $5$ in $G$.
-Indeed, suppose there is $x\in V(G)$ such that $d(x)=k$, where $k\geq 5$.
-In this case, each vertex in $N(x)$ must be of degree at most $2$ and we can proceed by induction.
+Suppose there is a vertex $x\in V(G)$ such that $d(x)=k$, where $k\geq 5$.
+In this case, each vertex in $N(x)$ must be of degree at most $2$.
 Otherwise, it is easy to find an $S_{2,2}$ in $G$, which is a contradiction.

-Assume that $\Delta(G)\leq4$.
-Let the number of vertices in $G$ with degree at most $3$ be $k$.
-Hence $G$ contains $n-k$ vertices of degree $4$, which implies and if there are at least $4$ vertices of degree at most $3$, then we are done.